noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 apototcopie is programmed death/self destruct
 ##### Identification of patterns/analysis
 Figure 2 presents the location and percentage of cells in various states.
-In all cell types there appears to be no correlation between the
+In all cell types there appears to be no correlation between the location of the cells and the percentage of cells in each state.

 ##### Limitations
 - Does not show effects of chronic exposure.
 Which is common now as we sleep next to wifi
 - Did not study effects on brain cells.
+- maybe use more cells?

 ## Interpretation